 My college does not offer “general biology,” but they offer “botany” and “zoology,” is this acceptable?

 We want our applicants to complete the sequence of general biology classes designed for science/biology/pre-health majors at their particular school, with labs, and to meet our requirement for credit hours.
-General biology courses are sometimes called “botany” and “zoology”, or by other names, so consult with the registration or advising office at your school to make sure you enroll in the right ones.
+General biology courses are sometimes called “botany” and “zoology”, or by other names, so consult with the registration or advising office at your school to make sure you enroll in the right courses.

 What if I have taken classes on the quarter system and after conversion I am short?

-Will you accept the course work I completed at a university in another country?
+Will you accept the coursework I completed at a university in another country?

 Are international students eligible for admission?

 At this time we do not accept international students into our Doctor of Pharmacy program.